-(Window Lockout): The window lockout switch is located with the power window switches on the driver's door armrest.
+Window Lockout): The window lockout switch is located with the power window switches on the driver's door armrest.
 This feature prevents the rear passenger windows from operating, except from the driver's position.
-Press the switch to turn on the lockout feature.
+Press the switch to turn the lockout feature on or off.
 An indicator light will come on to show the lockout feature is on.
-To turn the feature off, press the switch again and the indicator light will go off.